Ardem Patapoutian

-Ardem Patapoutian (born 1967) is an Armenian-American molecular biologist, neuroscientist, and Nobel Prize laureate.
+Ardem Patapoutian (born 1 October 1967) is a Lebanese-American molecular biologist, neuroscientist, and Nobel Prize laureate of Armenian descent.
 He is known for his work in characterizing the PIEZO1, PIEZO2, and TRPM8 receptors that detect pressure, menthol, and temperature.
 Patapoutian is a neuroscience professor and Howard Hughes Medical Institute investigator at Scripps Research in La Jolla, California.
 In 2021, he won the Nobel Prize in Physiology or Medicine jointly with David Julius.

 Early life

-Ardem Patapoutian (Արտեմ Փաթափութեան) was born to an Armenian family in Beirut, Lebanon.
+Ardem Patapoutian (Արտեմ Փաթափութեան) was born to a Lebanese Armenian family in Beirut, Lebanon.
 His father, Sarkis Patapoutian (better known by the pen name Sarkis Vahakn), is a poet and an accountant, while his mother, Haiguhi Adjemian, was the principal of an Armenian school in Beirut.
 He has a brother, Ara, and a sister, Houry.
-His ancestors survived the Armenian Genocide.
+His grandparents settled in Lebanon from Hadjin after surviving the Armenian Genocide.

 He is childhood friends with journalist and author Vicken Cheterian.
 He attended the Demirdjian and Hovagimian Armenian schools in Beirut.
 He enrolled at the American University of Beirut for a year before emigrating to the United States in 1986.
-He received a B.S. degree in cell and developmental biology from the University of California, Los Angeles in 1990 and a Ph.D. degree in biology from the California Institute of Technology in 1996 under direction of Barbara Wold.
+He received a B.S. degree in cell and developmental biology from the University of California, Los Angeles in 1990 and a PhD degree in biology from the California Institute of Technology in 1996 under direction of Barbara Wold.

 As a postdoctoral fellow, Patapoutian worked with Louis F. Reichardt at the University of California, San Francisco.
 In 2000, he became an assistant professor at the Scripps Research Institute.
 Between 2000 and 2014, he had an additional research position for the Novartis Research Foundation.
 Since 2014, Patapoutian has been an investigator for the Howard Hughes Medical Institute (HHMI).

 Personal life

-Patapoutian, a naturalized US citizen, lives in Del Mar, California with his wife Nancy Hong, a venture capitalist, and son, Luca.
+Patapoutian, a naturalized U.S. citizen, lives in Del Mar, California with his wife Nancy Hong, a venture capitalist, and son, Luca.